Real Examples of Lawsuits Involving Parked Semi-Trucks Our Firm Has Handled

 - The warning devices must be placed:

-– On the traffic side, four paces from the truck in the direction of oncoming traffic;
+- On the traffic side, four paces from the truck in the direction of oncoming traffic

-– 40 paces away from oncoming traffic. - If stopped on a shoulder that is within 500 feet of a curve, hill, or other obstruction, the warning device must be placed in the direction of the obstruction, 100 to 500 feet from the stopped truck.
+- If stopped on a shoulder that is within 500 feet of a curve, hill, or other obstruction, the warning device must be placed in the direction of the obstruction, 100 to 500 feet from the stopped truck.

 Truckers are required to strictly comply with these rules to protect innocent motorists from crashing into the back of their parked vehicles.
 Failure to comply with these regulations may subject the driver and company to liability for harm caused by a crash.